-If you’ve never heard of freekeh before, well, neither had I before this recipe – but it sounded healthy!
+If you’ve never heard of freekeh before, well, neither had I before this recipe.
 It has a nutty flavour and is rich in iron, zinc, potassium and calcium.
 Freekeh has a high protein content and four times the fibre of brown rice.
-You should be able to get it at your local market or health food store, otherwise, there’s always online.
+You should be able to get it at your local market or health food store, otherwise, try online.

 I should add a disclaimer: This is a feelgood meal and I’m only posting this because there are lots of desserts to come.

 - ½ cup french green lentils (also called Puy lentils)

 - ½ bunch coriander, shredded (or approx 3 tbsp chopped)

 - ½ bunch Italian parsley, shredded (or approx 3 tbsp chopped)

 - 1 tbsp baby capers, chopped

 - Half a pomegranate (optional)